Controversial Pakistani nuclear bomb father dies at 85 - ExBulletin

 At home in Pakistan, Khan was presented as a hero and the father of the nuclear bomb.
 Radical religious parties have called him the father of the only Islamic nuclear bomb.

-Khan was dismissed by the chairman of the Pakistani dictator, General Pervez Musharraf after 2001, when details of Khan’s alleged sales of nuclear secrets were re-examined.
+Khan was dismissed by the chairman of the Pakistani dictator, General Pervez Musharraf after 2001, when details of Khans’ alleged sales of nuclear secrets came under renewed scrutiny.
 Khan bitterly denounced Musharraf and his attempt to alienate the state from its activities, still denying that he had engaged in a secret sale or clandestine exchange of nuclear weapons technology.

 In recent years, Khan has mostly lived out of the public eye, and tributes from fellow Pakistani scientists and politicians began shortly after his death.

-Prime Minister Imran Khan called him a national icon, whose nuclear weapons program “provided us with security against a much larger aggressive nuclear neighbor.
-To the Pakistani people, he was a national icon.”
+Prime Minister Imran Khan called him a national icon, whose nuclear weapons program provided us with security against a much larger aggressive nuclear neighbor.
+For the Pakistani people, he was a national icon.

 His fellow scientist, Dr Samar Mubarakmand, said Khan was a national treasure who defied Western attempts to quell Pakistan’s nuclear program.